cboulay/SERF/python/README.md

 See the Django documentation on how to work with these models or see (MyBCPyModules/ERPExtension)[https://github.com/cboulay/MyBCPyModules/blob/master/ERPExtension.py] for an example of how to work with the models.

-eerfx.online is incomplete... but eventually it will provide a few extra functions that don't belong in the model definitions.